Yahapi/yahapi/pages/format.md

 # 4 Collection resource

-## 4.1 Element format
+## 4.1 Element properties

-A collection resource **MUST** be homogeneous and contain only elements with the same attributes. *The following is invalid*:
+A collection resource **MUST** be homogeneous and contain only elements with the same attributes.

+*The following is invalid*:

 	{
 		"items": [